abeldekat/lazyvim-menu-addon/README.md

 to make it easy to customize and extend your config.

-This addon aims to help the user to completely change a top-level leader menu configured in [LazyVim].
+This addon aims to help the user to completely change a top-level leader menu supplied by [LazyVim].

-The effort required to manually change a complete sub-menu can be considerable.
+The effort required to manually change a sub-menu can be considerable.
 For example, when changing `leader c` into `leader C`, each individual key listed in [Leader c in LazyVim] needs to be taken into consideration.

-This addon only changes leader mappings that are defined in **LazyVim**.
+This addon only changes leader mappings that are defined in **LazyVim**:

+- keys in plugin definitions
+- which-key menu descriptions
+- keys defined in lazyvim.config.keymaps
+- keys in nvim-lspconfig

 Those mappings are available for the user to redefine.
 A decline in performance is not expected.

 ## Installation